gtarun/gtarun.github.io/about.md

 published: true
 ---

-Some information about you!
+Some information about me!

-### More Information
+### Me

-A place to include any other types of information that you'd like to include about yourself.
+My name is Tarun Gupta, I have 7 years of expereince in web and mobile devlopment.
+I have managed a lot of project from requirement state to make them production ready, with highest scalability and reliability.

 ### Contact me